noobshow/terms/nab/nabterms_au.md

 (f)	give refunds for transactions by means of credit and not in cash or cheque; and

-(g)	if a transaction for a sale does not cover the full amount of the sale: (i) in the situation in which the Card is used to make a deposit or pay an instalment You may accept the Card in payment of all or part of the outstanding balance; and (ii) in any other circumstance You must obtain the balance due at the time the sale is completed in cash; and
+(g)	if a transaction for a sale does not cover the full amount of the sale: (i) in the situation in which the Card is used to make a deposit or pay an instalment, You may accept the Card in payment of all or part of the outstanding balance; and (ii) in any other circumstance, You must obtain the balance due at the time the sale is completed in cash; and

 (h)	not state or set a minimum or maximum amount for a Card transaction without our prior written consent; and